 Bolt Strength Grade

-A specialist thread form based upon the Whitworth thread and consisting of 26 threads per inch whatever the thread diameter.
+A fixed pitch standard Whitworth form thread used for brass fittings.
+The thread pitch is 26 threads per inch whatever the thread diameter.

 A family of standard screw thread types that has been adopted internationally for interconnecting and sealing pipe ends.